akn714/Atlas/README.md

-# Instaknow
+# Atlas
-Instaknow is an AI productivity enhancing chrome extension.
+Atlas is an AI productivity enhancing chrome extension.

 ## Purpose
 1. It is a productivity enhancing tool to make searching for small things easy, fast and handy.